 The pain tolerance of the individual getting the tattoo is the most significant factor that can impact the level of pain experienced.
 Some people are simply better at handling pain than others.
 If you have low pain tolerance, consider getting a small tattoo or taking pain medication before and during tattooing.

-The neck is a sensitive area with numerous nerves and blood vessels that can be incredibly painful when pierced with a needle.
+The neck is a sensitive spot with many nerves and blood vessels that can be incredibly painful when pierced with a needle.
 In this blog post, we'll dive into the different areas of neck tattoo pain, the levels of pain, and what you can do to minimize it.

 Sides of The Neck (Medium to High)